-I. Weak institutional and legal set ups
+1. Weak institutional and legal set ups

 The lack of coordination among various institutions is the main reason for the slow development and deployment of renewable energy technologies.
-Several authorities are currently contributing in an attempt to achieve the I5% target, but these efforts are covered under the strategic plan and are not being coordinated.
-The lack of coordination brings along strategic and operational risks, for instance, a potential for duplication and reduced efficiency in delivering the target.
+Several authorities are currently contributing in an attempt to achieve the 15% target, but these efforts are covered under the strategic plan and are not being coordinated.
+The lack of coordination brings along strategic and operational risks, for instance, potential for duplication and reduced efficiency in delivering the target.

-Kuwait lacks for a strong state authority that can champion renewable energy while simultaneously exerting overarching influence on existing, powerful institutions, such as the utility companies, to tilt the balance in favor of renewables.
+Kuwait lacks a strong state authority that could champion renewable energy while also influencing existing, powerful institutions, such as utility companies, to tilt the balance in favor of renewables.

 The current regulatory framework does not promote renewable energy and energy-efficient technologies and rebate/incentive programs to incentivize the market.
-A lack of regulatory independence also is a major concern for the deployment of renewables in Kuwait.
+The lack of regulatory independence is also a major concern for renewables deployment in the Kuwait.